Didisimmons/LILELI-QUIZ-GAME/read.md

 * Colour Scheme

-    - - The colors used in the site's design were developed using the colorspace website.
+    -  The colors used in the site's design were developed using the colorspace website.
 The [spotpallete] (https://mycolor.space/?hex= percent 23845EC2&sub=1) was chosen.

     - The colours reflect LILELI's brand in order to convey trust and a comfortable space to consumers, as purple represents royalty and has long been connected with abuse victims.
 To keep the site clean and simple, a white pallete is offered.

 * Typography

-  - To ensure consistency, the Oswald and EB Garamond fonts are used throughout the site.
-The two fonts give our site a distinct personality and elegance, as well as an appealing appearance.
+  - The Oswald and EB Garamond typefaces are used throughout the site to provide consistency.
+The two fonts provide our site a friendly, distinct and appealing appearance to our target demographic.

 * Imagery

+  - Most of the photos used on the site were obtained from the entrepreneur Teni Fashanu.
+The header image, the product images and the images used to to create the background picture for certain sections.
+However some of these images were modified using phtoshop for the background images,

+  - The photos utilized depict what to expect from LILELI's comics as well as the welcoming environment you can expect when you join our community.
+The photographs are aimed at a certain demographic in order to capture their attention and portray a secure sanctuary.

-  - The photos featured throughout the site were obtained from free image providers such as Unsplash, Pexels, Pixibay, and so on.
+  - Images from free image providers such as Unsplash were used on the other pages.

-   - The photographs portray a modern aesthetic gym where members are having fun using the gym's facilities and equipment, as well as the energy that can be expected there.
-The graphics' purpose is to draw viewers' attention to the FLY BODY website, where they may register and join the community.
+* Videos

+   - The homepage video was received from entrepreneur Teni Fashanu and was made by Henryhousefilms.

 ### Wireframes:

-The wireframe for the entire site is available [here](https://www.figma.com/file/8qHDfvLP2VWCYEGpWECjkS/FLYBODY?node-id=0%3A1).
-This shows the site on both a desktop and a mobile device, with some tablet view wireframes indicating when the screen view is different and its interactions.
+The full site's wireframe is available [here](https://www.figma.com/proto/jQcJQcFWw9uGwa3Z84LfbX/Lileli?node-id=1%3A2&scaling=min-zoom&page-id=0%3A1&starting-point-node-id=1%3A2).
+This displays the site on both a desktop and a mobile device, along with its interactions.

 ## Features
+Each of the pages designed for the website contain different content that appeal to the user.

+#### HOME
+The homepage features a full responsive navigation bar that entails the logo